threecolts/scanzy-barcodescanner-sample-ionic-cordova/README.md

 # scanzy-barcodescanner-sample-ionic-cordova
-ionic cordova sample to use cordova-plugin-scanzy-barcodescanner
+Ionic cordova sample to use cordova-plugin-scanzy-barcodescanner

 ## Plugins